jgrundstad/hgac_preprocessing/README.md

 and perform preprocessing as described by each run's parameters.
 2. ```HGAC_run_releaser.py``` - Queue processed data for release/import into Bionimbus

+Emailing service is handled via Mandrill: [https://mandrillapp.com](https://mandrillapp.com)
+---

 ## HGAC_run_monitor.py

+1. Search local directories for newly completed sequencing run
+2. Search SeqConfig for matching run configuration
+3. Demultiplex:
+  a.
+Must be performed once per barcode length (if there are multiple barcode lengths in the run)
+  b.
+Demultiplexing is performed by Illumina's [Bcl2Fastq Conversion Software](https://support.illumina.com/downloads/bcl2fastq_conversion_software_184.html)
+  c.
+Fastq data is renamed to our conventions, and linked to a <run_name>/TEMP/ directory

 ### Requirements: